ID-Sim: An Identity-Focused Similarity Metric

 ID-Sim training overview with shared encoder and joint global and local supervision

-Global and patch-level supervision together encourage both holistic identity discrimination and fine-grained correspondence.
+Global and patch-level supervision encourage both holistic identity discrimination and fine-grained correspondence.

 Results Across Tasks